Essex Hemphill: Career

 After Beam's death from AIDS in 1988, Essex Hemphill and Beam's mother worked conjointly in order to publish his sequel to In the Life.
 The second manuscript was published in 1991 under the title Brother to Brother: New Writings by Black Gay Men, which archived the works of about three dozen authors, including Hemphill himself.
 Writing about Hemphill and Beam in his book, Evidence of Being: The Black Gay Cultural Renaissance and the Politics of Violence, Darius Bost notes that Hemphill moved in with Beam's mother to help finish the anthology, taking on domestic tasks in exchange for room and board.
 He writes that Hemphill said in an interview that the anthology “was produced in the ‘context of confronting AIDS and the death around us.
-It’s almost like a fierce resistance that says, ‘Before I die, I’m going to say these things.’’”
+It's almost like a fierce resistance that says, ‘Before I die, I'm going to say these things.’’”
 Hemphill also wrote a poem dedicated to Beam after his death titled “When My Brother Fell,” and dedicated his 1986 poem “Heavy Corners” to him.
 In 1990, he gave a speech at the OutWrite conference (where he was the only Black panelist), which eventually became the introduction to the anthology.
 Brother to Brother would go on to win a Lambda Literary Award.

 In 1992, Hemphill published his largest collection of poetry and short stories, entitled Ceremonies: Prose and Poetry, which included recent work, but also selection from his earlier poetry collections, Earth Life and Conditions.
-The next year, the anthology would be awarded the National Library Association's Gay, Lesbian, and Bisexual New Author Award and a Pew Charitable Trust Fellowship in the Arts.
+The next year, the anthology would be awarded the National Library Association's Gay, Lesbian, and Bisexual New Author Award, the Stonewall Book Award for Literature, and a Pew Charitable Trust Fellowship in the Arts.
 In 1993, he was a visiting scholar at the Getty Center.